rubygems/rfcs/text/0008-ingest-gem-content.md

 The trade-off necessary to make this solution performant and reliable could make it very hard to maintain.

 One trade-off would be an on-demand caching approach.
 Only the first "live" request is streamed, then the rest of the gem is stored for future requests.
-Another trade-off could be caching of the manifest, but always streaming gems.
+Another trade-off could be caching of the manifest, but always streaming files from the gem.

 Most of the trade-offs increase complexity compared to a front-loaded approach.
 The proposed solution in this RFC aims only to process a gem a single time.